TheGuy49/code-samples-for-Crandon-Riordan/Project0/README.md

 * View account balance

 Beyond that we had to use log4j, JUnit testing, SonarCloud for highest code quality, and implement the DAO design pattern.
-Beyond the MVP I added multiple user bank accounts, transfering funds between users, and also the ability to view transaction history.
+Extra features added added multiple user bank accounts, transfering funds between users, and also the ability to view transaction history.